 Go back to the Amazon Associates Home.
-We're going to start replacing the Amazon affiliate links in our posts one-by-one 😱
+We're going to start replacing the Amazon affiliate links in our posts.

 For example, if I search for "Vitamix blender":

 Note: Your IDs need to be unique globally, among all Amazon Associates.
 So if you get a message that says the ID is taken, just add a few numbers at the end, but keep the blog post name.
 If you run multiple sites on Amazon, consider a prefix before the slug.
 For example, if your website is called "bestblenderreviews.com", consider creating tags named "bbr-most-badass-blender-20".

 Now, what's the best way to use this data and actually optimize our blog posts?